- Nog geen product review- no product review (yet)

 Health

 Coumarin is an aromatic substance that inhibits blood clotting and in exceptional cases can cause liver damage.
-The European Food Safety Authority (EFSA) has banned the addition of synthetically produced coumarin to foods, and has set a maximum tolerable daily intake (TDI) of 0.1 mg per kilogram of body weight per day for natural coumarin.
+The European Food Safety Authority (EFSA) has banned the addition of synthetically manufactured coumarin to foodstuffs and set a maximum tolerable daily intake (TDI) of 0.1 mg per kilogram of body weight per day for natural coumarin.

 Cinnamon buds contain almost 20 times as much coumarin as Ceylon cinnamon (0.31 compared to 0.017 grams per 100 grams).